SanjeevaRDodlapati/QeMLflow/docs/development/DEVELOPMENT_HISTORY.md

 ## 🎉 **Final Achievement Summary**

-**ChemML v0.2.0 represents a complete transformation** from a basic machine learning library to a world-class, production-ready framework for chemistry applications.
+**QeMLflow v0.2.0 represents a complete transformation** from a basic machine learning library to a world-class, production-ready framework for chemistry applications.

 ### **Key Success Metrics**:
 - ✅ **100x performance improvement** in import speed